Frequently Asked Questions

 Can I send you pictures?

 Of course!
-Just click the edit icon under the entry you want to add one to, then choose "add a screenshot" on the drop down list.
+Just click the edit icon under the entry you want to add one to, then choose "add a picture" on the drop down list.
 You can then upload an image (or two, if it warrants a before/after photo).
-Please don't edit the images before submitting them - just send the separate plain screenshots.
+Please don't edit the images before adding them - just send the separate plain screenshots.